paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-073-development-of-energy-sources.md

 1998—Par.
 (5).
 Pub.
 L. 105–261 added par.
 (5).

 #### Availability of Funds for Licensing by NRC
 Pub.
 L. 105–261, div.
 C, title XXXI, § 3134(b), Oct.
 17, 1998, 112 Stat.
-2247, provided that: “Section 210 of the Department of Energy National Security and Military Applications of Nuclear Energy Authorization Act of 1981 ([42 U.S.C.
-7272](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section7272&num=0&edition=prelim) [now [50 U.S.C.
-2513](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section2513&num=0&edition=prelim)]) shall not apply to any licensing activities required pursuant to section 202(5) of the Energy Reorganization Act of 1974 ([42 U.S.C.
+2247, provided that: “[Former] Section 210 of the Department of Energy National Security and Military Applications of Nuclear Energy Authorization Act of 1981 ([former] [42 U.S.C.
+7272](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section7272&num=0&edition=prelim) [see [10 U.S.C.
+6106](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section6106&num=0&edition=prelim)]) shall not apply to any licensing activities required pursuant to section 202(5) of the Energy Reorganization Act of 1974 ([42 U.S.C.
 5842](./chapter-073-development-of-energy-sources.md#section-5842)), as added by subsection (a).”

 #### Applicability of Occupational Safety and Health Requirements to Activities Under License
 Pub.
 L. 105–261, div.
 C, title XXXI, § 3134(c), Oct.
 17, 1998, 112 Stat.
 2247, provided that: “Any activities carried out under a license required pursuant to section 202(5) of the Energy Reorganization Act of 1974 ([42 U.S.C.
 5842](./chapter-073-development-of-energy-sources.md#section-5842)), as added by subsection (a), shall be subject to regulation under the Occupational Safety and Health Act of 1970 ([29 U.S.C.
 651](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section651&num=0&edition=prelim) et seq.).”